iberniex/iberniex/README.md

-Greetings Earth Dwellers!!!!

 Bernard/Bernie/Ben Here.

-Enough Sed.
+Also was bernie-haxx(don't ask what happened).

 Welcome to your seasonal coding entertainment.
 Next record on turntable:
 - Anri - ***shyness boy***
 <!--